-After a long, stressful first semester exam-period, I spent my brief time off traveling to two completely opposite places I’ve been wanting to visit for a very long time: Iceland and the historic city of Rome, Italy, cradle of one of the greatest civilisations ever.
-As a kind of early valentine, my girlfriend and I decided on this 4-day city trip to recharge our batteries and spent some much needed time together; looking back, it really did turn out a city that could only be described as a living, breathing open-air museum.
+After a long, stressful first semester exam-period, I spent my brief time off traveling to two completely opposite places I’ve been wanting to visit for a very long time: Iceland and the historic city of Rome, Italy, cradle of one of the greatest civilizations in western history.
+In order to recharge our batteries, we decided on this 4-day city trip and looking back, it really did turn out a city that could only be described as a living, breathing open-air museum.

 What follows is our brief itinerary through this charming city, with plenty of photographs to go along with it.